DuranTonee/Dance-to-Mine/readme.md

 ## Description

-Pose2Minecraft (very original, huh?) is a Python-based dance-move recognition pipeline that turns your body poses into game actions - focused on controlling (initially) Minecraft via MediaPipe landmarks and a RandomForest model.
+Dance-to-Mine (very original, huh?) is a Python-based dance-move recognition pipeline that turns your body poses into game actions - focused on controlling (initially) Minecraft via MediaPipe landmarks and a RandomForest model.
 Inspired by Fundy's [Coding Minecraft to work with Dance Moves...](https://www.youtube.com/watch?v=z2sGFFXuu38)

 ---